 Lock your private apps on Windows 10!

 The aforementioned software should do well enough for your app locking needs and they should make sure that no one is able to access your private information or work in different apps and software.
-As an alternative, you can even use Windows 10 parental control but if you are looking to lock apps on your own user account, it’s useless.
+As an alternative, you can even use Windows 10 parental controls but if you are looking to lock apps on your own user account, it’s useless.
 So, install one of these apps and let us know how they work out for you.
 Sound off in the comments section below.